The Inner Architecture of Consciousness

 Her name carries its meaning precisely: siddhi is the complete flowering of human potential, every capacity latent within consciousness brought to its fullest expression, and datri is the one who bestows it.
 She holds four objects, the gada, the chakra, the shankha, and the lotus, and she rides a lion, but her posture is not that of a warrior or an ascetic or a mother or a burning dark goddess.
 She simply sits.
 In absolute stillness.
 In the completion that has no anxiety in it, no reaching, no becoming.
 Only being.

 Siddhidatri is said to possess and bestow 26 distinct siddhis, among them the eight named in the Deva Bhagavata Purana: Anima, the capacity to become infinitely small; Mahima, the capacity to expand without limit; Garima, the capacity to become infinitely heavy; Laghima, the capacity to become weightless; Prapti, the capacity to reach anything; Prakamya, the fulfilment of every intention; Ishitva, absolute mastery; and Vashitva, the capacity to bring all things into harmony.
 A physicist might recognise in this list something that sounds like a description of mastery over the fundamental forces of nature.
 Whether these siddhis are literal capacities or precise descriptions of states of consciousness that simply have no other language available to them, the tradition is insisting on something that most modern frameworks are only beginning to approach: human consciousness, at its most expanded, operates by different laws than human consciousness in its contracted everyday state.
-The Navdurga is the map of how to get from one to the other.
+The Navdurga is the map of how to move from one to the other.

 The colour of her day is sky blue, the colour of the infinite, of space without boundary, of consciousness that has released every contraction and expanded into what it always was beneath the weight of its own accumulations.

-No civilisation in recorded human history has achieved what Sanatan Dharma has.... the transmission of its most profound understanding of consciousness, of nature, of the feminine principle, of the architecture of human transformation, not only through texts but through living practices, through the festivals, through rituals, even through the ordinary household nitya poojas.... the bhog offered before the Goddess, across an unbroken continuity of thousands of years.
-Nine nights of colour and song and offering that every household in the subcontinent participates in, regardless of how much philosophy they know, carry within them a complete science of inner evolution that most of the world is only now beginning to have language for.
+No civilisation in recorded human history has achieved what Sanatan Dharma has: the transmission of its most profound understanding of consciousness, of nature, of the feminine principle, of the architecture of human transformation.... not only through texts, but through living practice, through festival, through ritual, through the bhog placed before the Goddess in the quietest corner of the most ordinary household, across an unbroken continuity of thousands of years.

-And there is something else worth naming, something that distinguishes Sanatan Dharma from nearly every other major religious tradition in the world.
+And there is something more.... something that distinguishes Sanatan Dharma from nearly every other major tradition.
 The feminine here is not an afterthought.
-She is not just a consort, a support, relegated into the background.
-She is the source from which all creation came forth.
-The universe, in this worldview, does not merely contain the feminine as one element among others.
-It arises from her.
-Adi Shakti, the primordial energy, precedes everything, including the trinity, Brahma, Vishnu, Mahesh, who worship her.
+She is not a consort, not a support, not relegated to the background.

 Sri Matre Namah. 🌺